-Froome lands final psychological blow.
+Froome lands final shot

 Who knew that Oleg Tinkov’s dream battle between his man Alberto Contador and Sky’s Chris Froome would actually happen in the Vuelta a Andalucia Ruta Ciclista del Sol instead of the Giro.

 Tinkov didn’t even have to fork over any of his cash to pay for all the excitement and the chance to see the best against the best, mano a mano, superstar smacking superstar.

 Contador landed the first two blows, beating Froome by 8 seconds in the 8.2km course around the town of Coria del Rio.
 Then two days later he punched Froome again, winning solo and chalking up another 19 seconds over his arch rival on the Hazallanas climb.

 His Russian boss must have been thrilled with such a dramatic battle and the fact that he didn’t have to pay anything extra for it.